 The Remaining Balance Is Forgiven

-The income-driven repayment plans provide tax-free student loan forgiveness after 10 years for borrowers who qualify for public service loan forgiveness (PSLF).
-To qualify, the loans must be in the Direct Loan program while being repaid in an income-driven repayment plan and the borrower must work full-time in a qualifying public service job or a combination of qualifying public service jobs.
+The income-driven repayment plans provide tax-free student loan forgiveness after ten years for borrowers who qualify for Public Service Loan Forgiveness (PSLF).
+To qualify, the loans must be in the Direct Loan program, you must be enrolled in an income-driven repayment plan, and the borrower must work full-time in a qualifying public service job or a combination of qualifying public service jobs.
 PSLF eliminates debt as a disincentive to pursuing a public service career.

-The economic hardship deferment counts toward the 20 or 25-year forgiveness in income-driven repayment plans, but not toward public service loan forgiveness.
+The economic hardship deferment counts toward the 20 or 25-year forgiveness in income-driven repayment plans but not toward public service loan forgiveness.

 Interest Could be Paid

-- During the first three years, the federal government pays 100% of the accrued but unpaid interest on subsidized loans in IBR, PAYE, and REPAYE and 50% of the accrued but unpaid interest on unsubsidized loans in REPAYE.
+• During the first three years, the federal government pays 100% of the accrued but unpaid interest on subsidized loans in IBR and PAYE.
+There is no interest payment benefit for unsubsidized loans on IBR and PAYE plans.

 Credit Scores Are Not Impacted